HORNET-Storage/Scionic-MerkleTree-Go/README.md

 ## Syncing Trees Across Relays by Requesting a Range of Leafs

 To further enhance the functionality of Scionic Merkle DAG-Trees and support efficient data retrieval, each leaf in the tree is labelled with a unique number.
-This method facilitates the request for ranges of leafs, much like what Graphsync attempts to accomplish, but without the complexity of converting a tree into a graph.
+This method facilitates the request for ranges of leaves, much like what GraphSync attempts to accomplish, but without the complexity of using complex graph selectors and large request sizes.

-The total number of leafs is recorded at the root of the tree, and each folder also carries information about the total number of leafs it contains.
-By doing so, users can request a range of leafs from a given folder, simplifying data retrieval, and reducing the bandwidth overhead and computational workload required to access multiple files from the same folder.
+The total number of leaves is recorded at the root of the tree, and each folder also carries information about the total number of leaves it contains.
+By doing so, users can request a range of leaves from a given folder, simplifying data retrieval, and reducing the bandwidth overhead and computational workload required to access multiple files from the same folder.

 This approach not only maintains the structural advantages of Scionic Merkle DAG-Trees, such as logarithmic growth of branches and efficient file download and verification, but also provides enhanced support for range queries, contributing to their practicality in large-scale data management scenarios.